Why we should watch our language

 - References to aggression, being aggressive, or being violent – These words blame the person or makes it sound like their action was deliberate.
 We prefer phrases such as: distressed or distress reaction.

-- Challenging behavior – This makes it sound like the person is being deliberately challenging or difficult.
+- Challenging behaviour – This makes it sound like the person is being deliberately challenging or difficult.
 We prefer phrases such as: distress reaction, distress behaviour, or behaviour that challenges others.

 Additionally, the DEEP group consists of people with dementia, and they have produced a useful guide which indicates the words and phrases they would like people to avoid using.
 To access “Dementia Words Matter” please visit Dementia Words Matter.